cindyhfls/tmpcindyhfls.github.io/index.md

 I am a PhD student at Washington University in St Louis, St Louis, MO

-I am interested at the process of learning and decision-making at behavioural and neuronal level in animals and humans.
+I am interested in studying in how brain gives rise to cognition in humans and animals.

 Here is my [CV](https://docs.google.com/document/d/1f3UmmD_4kGdpReTl1IgPrMHXelf7pP9udIpcc8HIjx4/edit?usp=sharing):